craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Inventory Management.md

 Characters who are considered Large gain an effective +3 to their Strength Modifier and characters who are considered Small incur an effective -3 to their Strength Modifier for calculating the number of 'Strength Based' Inventory Slots a character receives.

 #### Containers
+Containers are a particularly useful type of Equipment for an Adventurer,